How to Wash a Quilt Properly: Quick and Easy Guide

 The Importance of Drying Your Quilt Correctly

-It’s important to know how to dry your quilts properly.
+It’s important to know how to dry a quilt properly after you wash a quilt.

 Improperly dried quilts can become smaller due to shrinkage, retain accumulated dirt and residue, and become full of wrinkles, losing their comfy feeling.